 BA (University of Western Ontario), MBA (University of Western Ontario), PhD (York University).

-Deszca is a professor and currently the Associate MBA Director at Wilfrid Laurier University.
-He is a past Head of the Organizational Behaviour and Human Resource Management Area Group.
-As MBA Director, he played major leadership roles in the development of the one year full-time program, the executive style off-campus MBA program, the CMA-MBA program and the International Business Concentration.
+Gene Deszca is a Professor Emeritus and a full professor.
+During his Laurier career, he served as MBA Director, the Associate MBA Director, and the Head of the Organizational Behaviour and Human Resource Management Area Group.
+As MBA Director, he played major leadership roles in the development of the one-year full-time program, the executive style off-campus MBA programs, the CMA-MBA program and the International Business Concentration.

 Deszca‘s current research interests are focused on organizational change and transformation.